PositivePlusOne/PP1/docs/environment_deployment.md

 ALGOLIA_APP_ID
 ```

+---

-## Third-Party Configuration
+## Section 4: Third-Party Configuration

+In this section, we'll walk through configuring various third-party services.

-### Mixpanel Configuration
+### 4.1 Mixpanel Configuration

-Mixpanel is used for data analytics.
+Mixpanel is a data analytics tool utilized by us.
 To configure it, create a new project on the Mixpanel dashboard and add a case for it within the application.

-### Flamelink Configuration
+### 4.2 Flamelink Configuration

-Flamelink maps our data without configuring any rules for data storage.
-To use Flamelink, provide it access to our Firebase environment and restore the schema from another environment.
-During the Flamelink configuration, you'll be asked to create a new webapp within the new Firebase project.
-The configuration from this process then needs to be added to Flamelink.
+Flamelink allows mapping our data without any rules configuration for data storage.
+To use Flamelink, grant it access to our Firebase environment and restore the schema from another environment.
+During this process, Flamelink will prompt you to create a new webapp within the new Firebase project.
+Subsequently, add the configuration generated by this process to Flamelink.

-> Note: During the creation of a new project, issues might arise with permissions if you're using tailored permissions.
-Temporarily change the Firestore rules to open for logged-in users while processing.
+> **Note**: During the new project creation, permission issues may occur if you're using tailored permissions.
+Temporarily adjust the Firestore rules to be open for logged-in users during this process.

-### Get Stream Configuration
+### 4.3 Get Stream Configuration

-Log in and choose to clone the Sandbox environment to get all of the correct configuration.
-Then wire it in via SecretsManager.
+Log into Get Stream and clone the Sandbox environment to acquire all necessary configurations.
+Wire this configuration via SecretsManager.

-### Codemagic Configuration
+### 4.4 Codemagic Configuration

-Our branches have triggers; if you tag a build suffixed with either (-dev,-prod,-staging), it triggers a build for those environments.
-Copy the new app identifiers over to the new pipeline, and any new certificates if you're not using existing ones.
+Our branches use triggers.
+Tagging a build suffixed with (-dev,-prod,-staging) will initiate a build for the corresponding environment.
+For a new pipeline, copy over the new app identifiers and any new certificates, if you're not using existing ones.

-### Resize Images Extension Configuration
+### 4.5 Resize Images Extension Configuration

-The Resize Images extension is a Firebase marketplace service that allows our content to be resized by cloud functions.
-The configuration should match these settings:
+The Resize Images extension is a Firebase marketplace service that enables content resizing via cloud functions.
+The configuration should comply with these settings:

 - Sizes: 64x64, 256x256, 512x512
 - Deletion of original file: false